Skip to content

 Kept Away Until Baby Becomes A Toddler

 After Baby V could roll over at five months old, he preferred freedom over being strapped up in the rocker.
-Thus, we kept it away; it is foldable for easy storage.
+Thus, we kept it away; it’s foldable for easy storage.
 When the boy grows older, he could still use it as a recliner chair for reading.
 No wonder this rocker is so popular among parents!

 Pros: